-It has been illegal to feed catering waste to farmed animals in the UK since 2001, and this ban was adopted by the whole European Community in 2003.
+It has been illegal to feed catering waste to farmed animals in the UK since 2001, this ban was adopted by the whole European Community in 2003.
 If you are convicted of feeding catering waste to farmed animals you can be fined or sentenced to a maximum of two years in prison.

-You cannot feed any kind of catering waste to farmed animals.
+Therefore, you cannot feed any kind of catering waste to farmed animals.
 Catering waste is defined as all waste food, whether raw or cooked, including used cooking oils (UCO), which arise in premises such as: